 If there are issues with the quality of the content on your website, members of the public will quickly identify it.
-The following guidance is provided to help develop good quality website content:
+The guidance below is provided to help develop good quality website content:

 Make sure your content is up-to-date